-5. What support will there be for my child's overall wellbeing?
+5. What support will there be for my child's overall well being?

 All staff are trained in Safeguarding.
 We work hard to ensure that all children are treated with respect and feel valued.
 We use circle times to allow children to discuss their feelings and behaviour.
-We follow a well-planned PSHE curriculum, which again helps children to explore feelings and their responses to those feelings.
-We have a full time Emotional Wellbeing Mentor, who supports children and families with emotional issues.
+We follow a well planned PSHE curriculum, which again helps children to explore feelings and their responses to those feelings.
+We have a full time Emotional Well-Being Mentor, who supports children and families with emotional issues.
 She also oversees the work of staff members who are trained to provide interventions such as Protective Behaviours, My Time and Drawing and Taking.
-These 1:1 interventions give children a safe way to discuss and explore their feelings.
-We have an Emotional Learning Support Assistant on the staff and she works with small groups of children to support them with issues related to selfesteem and friendship.
-As a school we have access to a Mental Health in Schools Worker who comes to our school once a week to work with children and parents.
-We can also access Children's Wellbeing Practitioners, play, drama and music therapists.
+These 1:1 interventions, give children a safe way to discuss and explore their feelings.
+We have an Emotional Learning Support Assistant who works with small groups of children to support with issues related to selfesteem and friendship.
+We have an NHS Mental Health in Schools Worker who comes to our school once a week to work with children and parents.
+We can also access Hertfordshire Children's Well Being Practitioners, play, drama and music therapists.